Constitution of Hungary: Overview

 The constitution lowers judges' mandatory retirement age from 70 to the general retirement age, which was 62 at the time of adoption and is set to rise to 65 by 2022.
 The provision also covers prosecutors but exempts the Prosecutor General and the head of Hungary's highest court, the Curia.
 The country's name is changed from "Hungarian Republic" to "Hungary" but the country remains a republic.
-The preamble of the constitution contains references to the Holy Crown, God, Christianity, the fatherland and traditional family values.
+The preamble of the constitution asserts the constitution's role as the basis of Hungary's legal order, and contains references to the Holy Crown, God, Christianity, the fatherland and traditional family values.
 Laws affecting areas such as family policy, the pension system and taxation can be altered only through special legislation (cardinal acts) passed by a two-thirds majority of Parliament and are not subject to constitutional review.

+Critics have clamied that the 2011 Constitution was adopted without sufficient input from the opposition and society at large, that it curtails and politicizes previously independent institutions, and designed to enshrie the rule of the Fidesz government.
+The lowring of judges' mandatory retirement age had allowed the government to appoint hundrends of new judges accross Hungary's judicial system.
+Its preamble was criticized for including ethnic elements in the identity of Hungarians, which excludes Hungarian citizens of minority ethnic descent.

 History

 Background

 For centuries, the Hungarian constitution was unwritten, based upon customary law.
 There was no civil code either; lawyers worked with the Corpus Iuris Hungarici.
 Among the laws that acquired constitutional force were a series of liberal statutes enacted during the 1848 Revolution; Statute XII of 1867 (enacting the Ausgleich); and further guarantees for constitutionalism, such as Statute IV of 1869, separating the executive and the judiciary; or the post-1870 statutes regulating local self-government and state administration.

 Following the advent of the Hungarian Soviet Republic, the Revolutionary Governing Council adopted a Provisional Constitution on 2 April 1919, providing for a Soviet-style political system.
 On 23 June, the National Assembly of Allied Councils adopted Hungary's first charter-like constitution, the Constitution of the Socialist Allied Council Republic of Hungary.
 However, that regime was crushed two months later and Hungary returned to its historical, unwritten pre-1918 constitution.

 Despite the lack of a written constitution, several constitutional laws were passed during the interwar period of the Kingdom of Hungary.
 Statute I of 1920 confirmed the monarchical form of government (albeit with a vacant throne, the king's powers being exercised by regent Miklós Horthy and his ministers) and vested legislative power in the diet.
 Statute XLVII dethroned the Habsburg-Lorraine dynasty.
 A second chamber was established by Statute XXII of 1926.
 Successive constitutional acts increased the power of the regent, who was empowered to nominate forty senators at first, and during World War II, eighty-seven.